In This Article

 How to Prevent Hyperpigmentation

-Another option is to get a chemical peel, which you can arrange with your dermatologist or a qualified salon in your area.
+- Chemical Peel.
+You can arrange a chemical peel with your dermatologist or a qualified salon in your area.
 If you've never gotten one before, Queller describes it as "the application of a chemical agent to the skin, which causes the controlled destruction of a part or of the entire epidermis, with or without the underlying dermis, which leads to shedding and removal of superficial lesions."
 This results in the regeneration of new skin and deeper tissues.
-Peels are a "well-known modality of treatment for melasma."
-Basically, chemical peels work because they remove unwanted melanin "by causing a controlled chemical burn to the skin."
+Peels are a "well-known modality of treatment for melasma," Queller explains.
+Basically, chemical peels work because they remove unwanted melanin by causing a "controlled chemical burn" to the skin.

 Shop the skincare essentials to get rid of hyperpigmentation:

-This creamy mask contains two types of vitamin C, a water-soluble derivative that delivers an immediate glow and an oil-soluble derivative that deeply penetrates your skin for lasting protection against UV damage.
-It also contains AHAs for a brighter, softer, and more even-toned appearance.
+This creamy mask contains two types of vitamin C, a water-soluble derivative that delivers an immediate glow and an oil-soluble derivative that helps protect against UV damage.
+It also contains AHAs for a brighter, softer, and even-toned appearance.

 This lactic acid formula from Sunday Riley exfoliates dead skin to allow your fresh, younger-looking skin to rise to the surface and thrive in its place.
 Use it as a mask or put it on under your moisturizer for it to function as a serum.

-Full of antioxidants, ceramides, plant oils, and soothing actives, this potent cream will improve stubborn signs of damage.
+Full of antioxidants, peptides, and soothing plant oils, this potent cream will improve stubborn signs of damage.
 It's great if you're looking for something that targets your under-eye area in particular.